Anuragmishra1000/charity-bridge-mern-app/README.md

 # Charity Bridge

 Charity Bridge is a MERN-based payment gateway application that leverages Razorpay for secure and seamless donation transactions.
-Trusted by over 1000 customers, Charity Bridge simplifies the donation process, making it easy for users to contribute to causes they care about.
+Charity Bridge simplifies the donation process, making it easy for users to contribute to causes they care about.

 ![Charity Bridge Home Page](https://github.com/Anuragmishra1000/charity-bridge-react-app/blob/main/frontend/public/homepage.png?raw=true) <!-- You can include a banner image or logo of your project -->